-A simple blood test can estimate the volume of blood that is filtered by the tiny filters (glomeruli) in your kidneys over a given period of time.
-This test is called the estimated glomerular filtration rate (eGFR).
 A normal eGFR is 90 ml/minute/1.73 m or more.
-If some of the glomeruli do not filter as much as normal, then the kidney is said to have reduced or impaired kidney function.
+If some of the glomeruli do not filter as much as normal then the kidney is said to have reduced or impaired kidney function.

 The eGFR test involves a blood test which measures a chemical called creatinine.
 Creatinine is a breakdown product of muscle.
 Creatinine is normally cleared from the blood by the kidneys.
 If your kidneys are not working so well and the glomeruli are not filtering as much blood as normal, the level of creatinine in the blood goes up.

 You are unlikely to feel unwell or have symptoms with mild-to-moderate CKD - that is, stages 1 to 3.
 (However, there may be symptoms of an underlying condition such as kidney pain with certain kidney conditions.)
-CKD is usually diagnosed by the estimated glomerular filtration rate (eGFR) test before any symptoms develop.
+CKD is usually diagnosed by the eGFR test before any symptoms develop.

 - Difficulty thinking clearly.